 5. Replace fixtures

-Take your flatpack kitchen to the next level by swapping out cheap fixtures like knobs, drawer pulls and handles with designer finishes in handmade leather, ceramic and metal materials.
+Upgrade your flatpack kitchen by swapping cheap fixtures like knobs, drawer pulls and handles for designer finishes in handmade leather, ceramic and metal materials.

 6. Highlight architectural features